exajobs/devops-collection/README.md

 # DevOps Collection
-> Welcome To The World of DevOps Engineering Collection
+> Welcome To The World of DevOps Engineering Collection ®.
+A collection of awesome software, libraries, documents, books, resources and cool stuff about DevOps.
+##### Thanks to our daily readers and contributoprs.
+The goal is to build a categorized community-driven collection of very well-known resources.
+Sharing, suggestions and contributions are always welcome!

 ### What is DevOps?
 > By definition, [DevOps](https://www.ibm.com/cloud/learn/devops-a-complete-guide) outlines a software development process and an organizational culture shift that speeds the delivery of higher quality software by automating and integrating the efforts of development and IT operations teams – two groups that traditionally practiced separately from each other, or in silos.